aedart/athenaeum/docs/archive/current/http/clients/base_uri.md

 # Base Uri

 You can specify the [base uri](http://docs.guzzlephp.org/en/stable/quickstart.html) using either the `withBaseUrl()` method or directly via the driver options, in your `configs/http-clients.php`.
-Doing so will result in each request's uri being prefixed, with the stated "base uri"
+This will result in each request's uri being prefixed, with the stated "base uri"

 ## Via `withBaseUrl()`